 Waitemata DHB quality & safety marker results

-Our results overall for quarter 2 (Apr-Jun) of 2014 were good - we achieved above all of the thresholds set by HQSC:
+Our results overall for quarter 2 (Apr-Jun) of 2015 were good - we achieved above the majority all of the thresholds set by HQSC:

 Our results for each of the market sets over time is as follows: